Giuliani associate Lev Parnas willing to comply with impeachment inquiry

 Bondy told Fox News he doesn't expect his client's cooperation to impact the federal charges against him in New York but hopes the government moves quickly.

-“We are willing to comply with the subpoena to the extent that it does not violate any appropriate privilege that Mr. Parnas may properly invoke,” Bondy, who along with Edward B. MacMahon, Jr. has represented Parnas, told The New York Times.
+Parnas “will comply with the subpoena with the extent that it does not conflict with any appropriate privilege that he may invoke,” Bondy, who along with Edward B. MacMahon, Jr. has represented Parnas, told Fox News.

+His client's change of heart occurred after Trump denied knowing him or Fruman when they were arrested.

 CLICK HERE TO GET THE FOX NEWS APP